Your net zero jargon buster

 For nations and businesses, this could be achieved by using more renewable energy, offsetting emissions by planting trees, and investing in environmental projects such as restoring natural landscapes like peatlands that can absorb and store carbon.

-What does it mean to us individuals in our daily lives?
+What does it mean for us all in our daily lives?
 Well, 40% of the UK’s emissions come from our homes, so by powering them in more energy-efficient ways we can make a big difference.
-Swapping to more fuel-efficient boilers, installing smart meters, and switching to electric vehicles are all ways of helping reach Net Zero.
+Swapping to more fuel-efficient boilers, installing smart meters and switching to electric vehicles are all ways of helping reach net zero.

-In June 2019, the UK became the first major economy to set a target to reach Net Zero emissions by 2050.
-Since then another 59 countries have set similar goals, including the United States and China who the world’s biggest contributors to climate change.
+In June 2019, the UK became the first major economy to set a target to reach net zero emissions by 2050.
+To date more than 140 countries, including the United States and China, who are the world’s biggest contributors to climate change, have set similar goals.

 For countries to reach their targets, organisations must rapidly reduce their carbon emissions while also investing in projects to remove greenhouse gases from the atmosphere.
 At British Gas we aim to beat the target and get to Net Zero by 2045 with our People and Planet Plan.